pmcarlton/pubmed-rss-twitter/README.md

 5. Place the [`rss-filter.pl`](https://github.com/pmcarlton/pubmed-rss-twitter/blob/master/rss-filter.pl) file somewhere handy
 6. Run feedstail in the background with your url(s) of choice, pipe the output into `rss-filter.pl`, and thence to ttytter.
 For example see below or  [`command.sh`](https://github.com/pmcarlton/pubmed-rss-twitter/blob/master/command.sh)
-7. Enjoy the firehose of scientific literature
+7. Enjoy your custom firehose of scientific literature

 ## Example: